The 7 myths about e-scooters

 1st MYTH: E-SCOOTERS LAST ONLY 28 DAYS

 FACT: The claim that a general and definitive product lifetime applies to e-scooters is false.
 All depends on the quality of the product as well as on the maintenance and repair processes of the respective provider.
-First-generation scooters in the US were not designed for rental, were often insufficiently maintained and therefore did not last very long.
-From the very beginning, TIER has tackled this issue and can successfully claim that since the second (current) generation of its scooters, all individual parts are replaceable.
+First-generation scooters in the US that were not designed for rental, were often insufficiently maintained and therefore did not last very long.
+From the very beginning, TIER has tackled the issue of life expectancy and we can successfully claim that since the second generation of its scooters, all individual parts are replaceable.
 We have such highly professionalized and frequent maintenance and repair cycles, that scooters hardly ever have to be taken out of service due to technical defects.
 It is for this reason that we calculate a life span of 5 years for current generation TIER e-scooters.
 If the e-scooters are removed from our sharing service, they can still be sold in the B2B or B2C area after a refurbishment and used for a further - especially in the B2C area, probably even longer - period of time.

 2nd MYTH: E-SCOOTERS ARE BAD FOR THE ENVIRONMENT